Blueprint TravelersBlueprint Travelers

 One important practical note: do not walk to the hill from Casco Viejo.
 The neighborhood between them is not safe.
 Take a taxi or drive directly to the entrance on Avenida de los Martires.

-The path to the summit takes about forty minutes at a comfortable pace.
-The summit is shaded by trees, which makes the heat manageable, and the views take in both the Canal and the Bay of Panama.
+The path to the summit is a 1.5-kilometer service road and takes about 40 minutes at a comfortable pace.
+The summit is shaded by trees, which makes the heat manageable, and the views take in both the Canal, the Bridge of the Americas, and the Bay of Panama.
 You will likely hear howler monkeys somewhere on the path.
 We heard them on the way up.
 Go early.
 Bring water.
 There are no facilities on the hill.

-At the southeastern foot of Ancon Hill sits Mi Pueblito, a recreated cultural village depicting three distinct Panamanian traditions: the Afro-Caribbean community, the interior farming region, and indigenous groups including the Kuna and Embera.
-The site features replica traditional buildings, craft workshops, and displays of polleras and regional costumes.
-Entry is $3 and it is open daily from 8 a.m. to 4 p.m.
+At the southeastern foot of Ancon Hill sits Mi Pueblito, a recreated cultural village showing three distinct Panamanian traditions: the Afro-Caribbean community, the interior farming region, and indigenous groups including the Guna and Embera.
+Entry is $3 and it is open daily 8 a.m. to 4 p.m.

 The honest assessment: Mi Pueblito is a modest attraction and some visitors find it more touristy than educational.
-For anyone spending only a day or two in Panama City with no time to travel to the interior or the Caribbean coast, it gives a reasonable visual introduction to how different Panama’s regional cultures are from one another.
-It works well as a 30-minute add-on before or after the Ancon Hill walk rather than a destination in its own right.
-There is parking and clean public restrooms on site, which makes it a practical starting point for the hill if you are arriving by car or taxi.
+For anyone spending only a day or two in Panama City with no time to visit the interior or the Caribbean coast, it gives a reasonable visual introduction to how different Panama’s regional cultures are.
+It works well as a 30-minute add-on before or after the Ancon Hill walk.
+Parking and clean restrooms on site.

 Sloth hanging in the forest canopy at Metropolitan Natural Park, Panama City — Metropolitan Natural Park Panama